-• Sampling design - Cod ICES SD23

-- O A combined on-board/access-point survey targeting charter vessels (boats taking up to 70 persons where anglers join by buying a ticket), boat ramps and harbours.
+- Sampling design Cod ICES SD23 - A combined on-board/access-point survey targeting charter vessels (boats taking up to 70 persons where anglers join by buying a ticket), boat ramps and harbours.
 The Danish recreational passive gear fishing in the Sound is by the existing recall survey estimated to be negligible regarding cod catches and therefore not included in the pilot study.
-The same is assumed to be the case with land-based angling.
-This assumption will be tested in the 2016 off-site recall survey and in 4 roving creel surveys targeting shore fishing anglers. - O Charter boats: The sampling design is probability based i.e. sampling is proportional to the number of anglers on the charter vessels. - Sampling frame is a list of Danish fishing charter vessels in the Sound. - Stratified sampling effort by quarter, type of day (weekday, weekend/holidays) - Effort, catches (retained and released), length and age information will be collected during on-board surveys. - o Private boats: The sampling design is probability based i.e. the sampling effort is done proportional to the number of launches from the boat ramps and private boats afloat in the harbours. - Local authorities (ports bailiffs) will be questioned with regards to data they make have on seasonal launches from the boat ramps and occupation rates of smaller vessels in the harbours. - Sampling frame is a list of access-points in terms of boat ramps and harbours having smaller private boats afloat - Stratified sampling effort by quarter, type of day (weekday, weekend/holidays) - Effort, catches (retained and released), length and age information will be collected on the access-point surveys.
+Charter boats: The sampling design is probability based i.e. sampling is proportional to the number of anglers on the charter vessels. - Sampling frame is a list of Danish fishing charter vessels in the Sound. - Stratified sampling effort by quarter.Effort, catches (retained and released), length and age information will be collected during on-board surveys.

-• Sampling design - Salmon ICES SD24 - 25
+• Private boats: The sampling design is probability based i.e. the sampling effort is done proportional to the number of launches from the boat ramps and private boats afloat in the harbours.

-- O An access-point survey targeting private boats (trolling fishing) boat ramps and harbours.
-The Danish recreational fishing for salmon in the Baltic is dominated by angling (trolling fishing) The passive gear fishing for salmon in ICES SD24 25 is assumed to be negligible and therefore not included in the pilot study.
-The same is assumed to be the case with land-based angling for salmon. - o Private boats: The sampling design is probability based i.e. the sampling effort is done proportional to the number of launches from the boat ramps and private boats afloat in the harbours. - Local authorities (ports bailiffs) will be questioned with regards to data they make have on seasonal launches from the boat ramps and occupation rates of smaller vessels in the harbours. - Sampling frame is a list of access-points in terms of boat ramps and harbours having smaller private boats afloat - Stratified sampling effort by quarter, type of day (weekday, weekend/holidays) - Effort, catches (retained and released), length and age information will be collected on the access-point surveys
+- Sampling frame is a list of the most active access-points in terms of boat ramps and harbours having smaller private boats afloat - Stratified sampling effort by quarter.
+Effort, catches (retained and released), length and age information will be collected on the access-point surveys. - Sampling design Salmon ICES SD24 25 - An access-point survey targeting private boats (trolling fishing) boat ramps and harbours.
+The Danish recreational fishing for salmon in the Baltic is dominated by angling (trolling fishing) The passive gear fishing for salmon in ICES SD24 - 25 is assumed to be negligible and therefore not included in the pilot study.
+The same is assumed to be the case with land-based angling for salmon.

+Private boats: The sampling design is probability based i.e. the sampling effort is done proportional to the number of launches from the boat ramps and private boats afloat in the harbours.

+- Local authorities (ports bailiffs) will be questioned with regards to data they make have on seasonal launches from the boat ramps and occupation rates of smaller vessels in the harbours. - Sampling frame is a list of access-points in terms of boat ramps and harbours having smaller private boats afloat - Effort, catches (retained and released), length and age information will be collected on the access-point surveys